LIVE BLUEGRASS MUSIC All Day!

 at the Cherohala Skyway Festival!

-Why do we honor Josh Graves at the Josh Graves Memorial Music Festival at the Cherohala Skyway Festival ?
+Why do we honor Josh Graves at the Josh Graves Music Tribute at the Cherohala Skyway Festival ?

 Burkett Howard Graves was born in Tellico Plains on September 27, 1927.
 With a music career spanning over 50 years, he popularized a new instrument to the world of bluegrass, the resonator guitar (dobro), after joining Flatt and Scruggs and the Foggy Mountain Boys in 1955.
 Uncle Josh (his stage name) adapted Earl Scruggs’ unique three-finger banjo style to the resonator guitar (Dobro), a new technique to the world of dobroist.
 This gave Flatt and Scruggs and the Foggy Mountain Boys, one of the most famous bands in the history of bluegrass music, their distinctive sound.